 Copies of the book are available from the William Morris Gallery and from Roger Huddle of the Friends of the William Morris Gallery, telephone 0044 (0)7973 443030, price £20 + p&p.

 Anna Mason, et al., May Morris: Arts & Crafts Designer (Thames & Hudson/V&A Publishing, September 2017), preface by Lynn Hulse

-This book, and accompanying exhibition at the William Morris Gallery, Walthamstow, covers the full range of May Morris’s, work, from watercolours and designs to exquisite embroideries, book covers, costume and jewellery.
+This book covers the full range of May Morris’s, work, from watercolours and designs to exquisite embroideries, book covers, costume and jewellery.
 It offers new insights into May’s personal life and relationships, her social activism and her efforts to support other professional women who sought to make a living as artists and designers.

 Available from Amazon and the Victoria and Albert Museum bookshop, price £24.95